Table of Contents

 - Changes in bowel movements, including changes in the diameter of stool

 - Anal pap smears check for changes to the anus; some experts recommend that people living with HIV get regular anal pap smears

 - Your provider may also perform a digital rectal exam (DRE).
 During this test, the provider inserts a gloved and lubricated finger into the anus to feel for lumps or abnormalities.

-- If you have an abnormal anal Pap smear, you may need an anoscopy (an exam of your anus using a microscope to look at the tissue more closely)
+- If you have an abnormal anal Pap smear, you may need an anoscopy (an exam of your anus using a special tool called a high resolution anoscope to look at the tissue more closely)

-- During the anoscopy, your health care provider may remove a tissue sample (biopsy) for examination in a laboratory to determine if the abnormal cells are cancerous
+- During the anoscopy, your health care provider may remove a tissue sample (biopsy) for examination in a laboratory to determine if the abnormal cells are cancer

 - Infrared coagulation (IFC): Using short bursts of infrared light to cut off the blood supply to the affected area

 - Laser therapy: Using an intense light to destroy the cells

 - Electrocautery: Burning off the cells with an electrical current